Sense Field: Post break-up

 Following the demise of Sense Field the band members went on to other outfits.
 Jon Bunch became the vocalist of Further Seems Forever.
 They released one album with Bunch in the line up before that band also parted ways.
 Bunch then went on to form the post-hardcore band War Generation, and the tongue-in-cheek punk band Lucky Scars.
 Original drummer Scott McPherson became a sought-after session and touring player and also was a member of both Elliott Smith and Neil Finn's touring bands, Rodney Sellars created the shoegaze revivalist outfit, The Year Zero, Chris Evenson appeared in tandem with The Juliana Theory's Brett Detar for a song under the Belasana moniker (featured on 2004's "Maybe This Christmas Tree), bass player John Stockberger moved to Texas and became a yoga teacher and later drummer, Rob Pfeiffer, went on to record the theme song for Last Week Tonight.
+Guitarist Steve Schroeder joined the United States Air Force as a commissioned officer after graduation from Eastern Michigan.

 Jon Bunch died by suicide on January 31, 2016 at the age of 45.